Passengers vote by show of hands – video shows how woman is thrown out of plane

 In the United States, a dispute escalated during a flight, and a passenger filmed the incident.
-Three people were thrown from the plane.
+Three people were expelled from the plane.

 Munich/Trenton – Trouble above the clouds: During a flight between New Jersey and Atlanta, a couple discussed so much with a flight attendant that the argument escalated.
 And in the end several people had to leave the plane.
 A passenger filmed the incident and posted it online, where the video went viral with over seven million clicks.
 The public is fascinated by several scenarios that took place on the flight within the USA.